 Test your dog for an allergy or intolerance

-Buy a basic dog sensitivity test or advanced pet sensitivity test, and in less than a week you can discover exactly which foods your dog can eat.
+Buy a basic dog intolerance test or advanced pet intolerance test, and in less than a week you can discover exactly which foods your dog can eat.